DSC03301.png

 SUMMER

-Hypothetical Summer (HS) is a multi-format, practice-based research project that examines where and how the flow of energy and information is designed by, for, and within contemporary art—the topoi of institutional infrastructures.
-HS provisionally considers co-design, supervision, and continuous evaluative recalibration of institutional infrastructures as fundamental activities of curatorial praxis.
+The research project in which HS is embedded provisionally considers co-design, supervision, and continuous evaluative recalibration of institutional infrastructures as fundamental activities of curatorial praxis.
 The project scaffolds new and agile institutional constructs by engaging with diverse cultural practices that are embedded in, intersect with, and study infrastructures, whether spatial, physical, immaterial, systematic, or programmatic.